 Since the way nutrients in our food system today are measured by weight, it is easier for the food industry to get away with trickery and deceit.

-For example, lets say we took a gallon of water and boiled it good.
+For example, lets say we took a gallon of water and boiled it up.
 Then, we take a whole stick of butter (which gets 100% of it’s nutrients from bad fats) and drop it into the water.
-Shake it up real good so it blends together and wa-la pour it back into the container.
-Now, in our local supermarket, you can sell that jug of butter water to people and advertise this product as being 98% fat free.
-That’s because by weight, it is!
+Shake it up real good so it blends together and pour it back into the container.
+Wa-la.
+Now, in our local supermarket, you can sell that jug of butter water to people and advertise that product as being 98% fat free.
+That’s because by mass, it is!
 But when it comes to nutrition, to evaluate foods based on this system is utterly ridiculous.
 It’s confusing the shit out of people.

-The only thing that matters is the nutritional quality of the calorie.
-To summarize, we should only eat calories that are packed with the most nutrients possible, and eliminate (as best we can) calories that lack them.
+In summary, the only thing that matters is the nutritional quality of every calorie.
+We should only eat calories that are packed with the most nutrients possible, and eliminate (as best we can) calories that lack them.

 Macronutrients vs. Micronutrients

-Let’s talk about some background information real quick.
-When we eat food, there are two kinds of nutrients that we are receiving: macronutrients and micronutrients.
+When we eat food, there are two kinds of nutrients we take in: macronutrients and micronutrients.

 Macronutrients contain calories.
 There are three kinds of macronutrients: fats, carbohydrates, and protein.
 Every calorie you consume is some ratio or combination of fats, carbohydrates, and protein.
 As you will learn, none of that is what we should be focusing on.
 We hear about these virtually every day, but really they aren’t very important.

-Micronutrients (or sometimes called phytochemicals or phytonutrients), are nutrients that do not contain calories.
-Most of them don’t show up on nutrition labels.
+Micronutrients (or sometimes called phytochemicals or phytonutrients) do not contain calories.
+Most of them never show up on nutrition labels.

 Consider the following.
 There are only 13 kinds of vitamins (Vitamin A, K, C, D, etc.) and about 16 minerals that our body can’t generate on our own and need to get from our diet.